XinFinOrg/Docs-XF/docs/general/faq.md

 	The block rewards are sent to the account connected to XinFinMaster who make the initial deposit - the 'private' address.

-!!! quote "Can I use the same address pair (tmn public address + initial deposit address) for all my nodes?
+!!! quote "Can I use the same address pair (XinFin-Node or One-Click-Installer public address + initial deposit address) for all my nodes?
 Or I have to transfer tokens to another wallet and start the second node?"
     No.
 	Must use different public 'coinbase' addresses.
 	But you can use the same initial deposit ('private') address, then all rewards will be transferred to only one address.